drmonroe/subscription-reporting/README.md

 ### 1.)
 Collect a listing of all subscriptions using PowerShell

 ### 2.)
 Add all subscriptions to a management group.
-No policies should be applied to this group since its purpose is to serve as an organizing container for the Cost Management tool
+No policies should be applied to this group since its purpose is to serve as an organizing container for the Cost Management tool's data collection

 ### 3.)
 Export a master report using either PowerShell or the Azure portal from the Cost Management interface

 ### 4.)
-Use this exported data to produce reports (for example, using Excel on your computer or, even better, with PowerBI or another Azure analytics tooling)
+Use this exported data to produce reports (for example, using Excel on your computer or, even better, with PowerBI or another Azure or non-Azure analytics tooling)

 #